ConsumerDataStandardsAustralia/standards/slate/source/includes/obsolete/get-software-product-statuses-v1.html.md

 This page documents the obsolete **version 1** of the Get Software Products Statuses end point.

 <aside class="info">
-This version is will remain valid until a deprecation schedule is set.
+This version will remain valid until a deprecation schedule is set.
 </aside>